 Next, let’s look at the oil pump priming issue.

-But if you were to do an oil change by yourself, ensure you do not exceed the 10-minute mark so don’t get distracted and make sure you go to the loo before you remove that plug.
+But if you were to do an oil change by yourself, ensure you do not exceed the 10-minute mark so don’t get distracted, and make sure you answer any “nature calls” before you get started.

-Watch the below video to get a better explanation from John Cadogan
+Watch the below video to get a better explanation from Mr John Cadogan

 Next, let’s look at the crank sensor.